IHIaadj/search-in-audio/README.md

-# Whisper searches within the audio file
+# Whisper searches within an audio file

 Whisper is OpenAI general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.